juliendelile/MECAGEN/README.md

 * <a href="https://developer.nvidia.com/cuda-toolkit-55-archive" target="_blank">CUDA 5.5 or newer</a>

-If you do not have an NVIDIA card, or are not sure, then you must download instead the Thrust template library (a package of header files), and unzip it in the directory of your choice:
+(c) If you do not have an NVIDIA card, or are not sure, then you must download instead the Thrust template library (a package of header files), and unzip it in the directory of your choice:

 * (Required only if no Cuda is installed) <a href="https://github.com/thrust/thrust/releases/download/1.8.1/thrust-1.8.1.zip" target="_blank">Thrust</a>